Heaven (2022 film)

 Heaven is a 2022 Indian Malayalam-language crime thriller film co-written and directed by Unni Govindraj (in his directorial debut).
-The film stars Suraj Venjaramoodu, with Alencier Ley Lopez, Vinaya Prasad, and Sudheesh in important roles.
+The film stars Suraj Venjaramoodu and Deepak Parambol, with Alencier Ley Lopez, Sudev Nair and Sudheesh in important roles.
 The film's music was composed by Gopi Sundar.
 Heaven was released theatrically on 17 July 2022.

 Plot

-In a camping trip, a group of NCC cadets finds a decomposed body in the woods.
+On a camping trip, a group of NCC cadets finds a decomposed body in the woods.
 DYSP Bijoy Kuruvilla, the investigating officer finds that the murderer is a CI named Peter Kurishinkal and arrests him.
-Peter Kurishinkal is a widowed brain-over-brawn cop, who lives with his mother Mariyam and son Sebin.
+Peter is a widowed brain-over-brawn cop, who lives with his mother Mariyam and son Sebin.
 The cops are investigating a mass murder of Mathew's family, where Peter discovers that Sebin is also murdered.
 DYSP Kishore finds that a migrant worker, who used to work at their home has absconded and is the prime suspect.
-Peter notices that the tapes tied on victims hands are tied anti-clockwise, which makes him deduce that a left-handed person should have done the crime.
-The migrant worker was right handed.
+Peter notices that the tapes tied on Mathew's hands are tied anti-clockwise, which makes him deduce that a left-handed person should have done the crime.
+The migrant worker was right-handed.
 Peter regains his job as he wants to find the perpetrators, who murdered Sebin.
-Later he finds the migrant workers body from the same house buried under the tiles.
-Peter also finds blood stains on the floor and looks for patients, who received treatment on that day for similar injuries and arrests Stephen.
+Later he finds the migrant worker's body from the same house buried under the tiles.
+DYSP Kishore finds blood stains on the floor and looks for patients, who received treatment on that day for similar injuries and arrests Stephen.
 Peter finds that Stephen received money for confessing to the crime and learns about his advocate.

-While following the advocate, Peter learns that Kishore is also involved in the crime, where he interrogates Kishore.
-Kishore tells Stephen that the murders were done in vengeance by Fabian John.
+While following the advocate, Peter learns that Kishore is also involved in the crime, and he interrogates Kishore.
+Kishore tells Peter that the murders were done in vengeance by Fabian John.
 Fabian was smuggling diamonds via air which Mathews found out and informed the customs.
-Fabian's wife, who is pregnant, was the carrier, due to which she loses her child and commits suicide.
-Fabian learns about Mathews and arrives at Mathew's home named Heaven with Stephen and Ubaid to kill him.
-While killing Mathew's family, Sebin happens to reach the spot and Fabian had to kill him too.
-Peter digs out Fabian's wife's grave and Fabian arrives at Heaven to kill Peter.
-A fight ensues, where Peter kills Fabian by injecting air into his veins, where he keeps the body in a morgue for a while and instructs an ambulance driver Philip to wear his clothes and drop the body in the woods, while Peter leaves to Dubai and video tapes him attending a birthday function.
-During the court trial, Peter could prove that he was in Dubai during the time of the murder occurred as per post-mortem report.
+Fabian's wife Ancy, who is pregnant, was the carrier, due to which she loses her child and commits suicide.
+Fabian learns about Mathew and arrives at his house named Heaven with Stephen and Ubaid to kill him.
+While killing Mathew's family, Sebin happens to be at the spot and Fabian had to kill him too.
+In revenge, Peter digs out Ancy's grave and Fabian arrives at Heaven to kill Peter.
+A fight ensues, where Peter overpowers and kills Fabian by injecting air into his veins, where he keeps the body in a morgue for a while and instructs an ambulance driver Philip to wear his clothes and drop the body in the woods, while Peter leaves to Dubai and videotapes him attending a birthday function.
+During the court trial, Peter could prove that he was in Dubai during the time the murder occurred as per post-mortem report.
 Due to this, Peter is released from custody.

 Cast

 Release

-Heaven released in theaters on 17 July 2022 and subsequently was released on Disney+ Hotstar on 19 August 2022.
+Heaven was released in theaters on 17 July 2022 and was subsequently released on Disney+ Hotstar on 19 August 2022.
 The Hindi dubbed version is available on Hulu.